Dvořák Project

 Dvořák in America

-Cultural Crossroads: Dvořák in America is a live concert experience that explores the Black and Indigenous influences on Dvořák during his time in America.
-The program weaves original Native American melodies and moving African American Spirituals along with Dvořák’s most beloved chamber music.
-Short videos and imagery add to this powerful multimedia experience.
-Cultural Crossroads, with its stellar cast of musicians, is a catalyst for audience engagement as it entertains, educates, and inspires, drawn from the curiosity of a Czech composer a century ago.
+Cultural Crossroads: Dvořák in America is a live concert experience that explores the Black and Indigenous influences on Dvořák during his years in the United States.
+The program interweaves original Native American melodies, moving African American spirituals, and Dvořák’s most beloved chamber works, complete with storytelling videos and imagery that create a powerful multimedia experience.
+With its stellar cast of musicians, Cultural Crossroads serves as a catalyst for audience engagement—entertaining, educating, and inspiring, all sparked by the curiosity of a Czech composer more than a century ago.

 Represented by Marian Liebowitz Artist Management